-- After the HF has successfully retrieved information about HF indicators currently enabled by the AG using the AT+BIND? command, if and only if the "HF indicators" bit was set in the HF supported features bitmap and the AG supported features bitmap as exchanged via +BRSF command. - After the HF has successfully retrieved information about how call hold and multiparty services are supported in the AG using the AT+CHLD command, if and only if the "Call waiting and 3-way calling" bit was set in the SupportedFeatures attribute of the SDP records for both HF and AG.
-For this case to apply, the "HF Indicators" bit must not be set in the supported features bitmap for either the HF or the AG as exchanged via +BRSF command. - After the HF has successfully enabled the "Indicator status update" using the AT+CMER command.
-For this case to apply, the "Call waiting and 3-way calling" bit must not be set in the SupportedFeatures attribute of the SDP records for either the HF or the AG.
-Additionally, the "HF Indicators" bit must not be set in the supported features bitmap for either the HF or the AG as exchanged via +BRSF command.
+- After the HF has successfully retrieved information about how call hold and multiparty services are supported in the AG using the AT+CHLD command, if and only if the "Call waiting and 3-way calling" bit was set in the SupportedFeatures attribute of the SDP records for both HF and AG. - After the HF has successfully enabled the "Indicator status update" using the AT+CMER command, if and only if the "Call waiting and 3-way calling" bit was not set in the SupportedFeatures attribute of the SDP records for either the HF or the AG.